ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 #### Saving JSON objects instead of parsing

 There are cases you might want to save JSON objects to a single String (or JSON) column instead of parsing it.
 This can be useful when dealing with a list of JSON objects of different structures.
-Let’s take [this file](assets/custom.json), where we have multiple different JSON objects inside a parent list:
+Let's take [this file](assets/custom.json) where we have multiple different JSON objects inside a parent list:

 ```bash
 cat custom.json